 A city council is a group of elected officials who serve as a city’s legislative body.
-It’s a popular goal for first-time political candidates.
-But if you want to run for city council, it’s highly unlikely that you will run unopposed.
+It’s a popular position for first-time political candidates.
+So, if you run for a seat, you will likely face opposition.

-For example, in 2021, over 300 candidates are running for New York City Council throughout the five boroughs.
+For example, in 2021, over 300 candidates ran for New York City Council throughout the five boroughs.
 That is a lot of people running for just 51 elected positions.

 Council members—also known as a city council or board of aldermen—are tasked with representing the interests of their constituents.
-The title for city council members vary.
-They may be called councilmember, alderman, selectman, trustee, freeholder or commissioner.
+The official titles vary.
+They may be called council member, alderman, selectman, trustee, freeholder or commissioner.
 In Chicago, for example, the city government consists of 50 aldermen elected from 50 wards.

-As local legislators, council members represent the citizens who elected them.
-Depending on the city charter and state laws, a council’s duties may include:
+Depending on local and state laws, a city council’s duties may include:

 - Approving city budgets

-- Proposing new public and business laws and ordinances
+- Proposing public and business laws and ordinances

 - Responding to constituent needs